 The Red Scarf Project is an awareness event, co-ordinated by Regional HIV/AIDS Connection, but made possible by the kindness and generosity of people in our communities who knit over 1000 red scarves!
 The scarves are distributed to other social service organizations and to members of the community in order to raise awareness about HIV/AIDS.
 RHAC wishes to thank and acknowledge the hundreds of knitters for their kindness and generosity.
 We are very grateful.

-Throughout the year RHAC staff works diligently to help educate people about HIV and its impact both locally and globally, and to help reduce the stigma that affects so many of us living with the virus.
-On World AIDS Day, RHAC creates specific projects, events and activities to promote awareness of HIV, and to remember that HIV still affects over 34 million people worldwide.
+Throughout the year, RHAC staff works diligently to help educate people about HIV and its impact both locally and globally, and to help reduce the stigma that affects for many of us living with the virus.
+On World AIDS Day, RHAC creates specific projects, events and activites to promote awareness of HIV, and to remember that HIV still affects over 34 million people worldwide.

-For more information on how you can participate in World AIDS Day activities, please contact Emily Marcoccia, Director of Community Relations or Meredith Fraser, Director of Education at Regional HIV/AIDS Connection 519.434.1601
+For more information on how you can participate in World AIDS Day activities, please contact Martin Mcintosh, Director of Community Relations or Meredith Fraser, Director of Education at Regional HIV/AIDS Connection 519.434.1601